Ben made a pathetic picture as he lay in his cell at the jail. He spoke

 her what he saw in the blot.

 The test took another hour.
-Afterwards the two therapists met in a nearby
+Afterward the two therapists got together.

 Dr. Fraser asked the psycholgist to begin with her findings.
 She went